 The ITS selection mechanisms allows you to provide information about content locally (specified at the XML or HTML element to which it pertains) or globally (specified in another part of the document).
 Global selection mechanisms can be in the same document, or in a separate file.

 No dedicated extensibility: It may be useful or necessary to extend the set of information available for internationalization or localization purposes beyond what is provided by ITS.
-This specification does not define a dedicated extension mechanism, since ordinary XML mechanisms (e.g. XML Namespaces [XML Names]) may be used.
+This specification does not define a dedicated extension mechanism, since ordinary XML mechanisms (e.g., XML Namespaces [XML Names]) may be used.

 Ease of integration: